From £80,4959

 10

-Visually, it’s still very obviously a Panamera, but the front bumper has been entirely redesigned, being given new air inlets, and the front wings have been raised to create a bigger height difference to the bonnet, giving the driver more of that 911-typical sensation of peering between the two headlight ‘tunnels’.
+Porsche hasn't made particular bold strokes with the design of this third-generation car.
+Visually, it’s still very obviously a Panamera - although the front bumper has been entirely redesigned, gaining new air inlets, and the front wings have been raised to create a bigger height difference to the bonnet, which gives the driver more of that 911-typical sensation of peering between the two headlight ‘tunnels’.
 The rear quarterlight has been made a bit more angular, almost gaining a kind of Hofmeister kink.
 And the rear light bar has become even more pronounced.

 The Panamera is a classic sports saloon and a pretty big one, at 5052mm long and 2166mm wide.
 That can make it a little tricky to place on smaller roads, although gloriously it hasn't actually grown for this third generation.